Skip to content

 Emitting Events

-Components can emit custom events using $emit():
+Components emit custom events using $emit():

 html